3mdeb/3mdeb-secpack/dasharo/README.md

 ### Exporting public key

-After receiving the new key, signed with the public part of the key that you have access to, please follow these steps to share the public part of new release key by adding it to this, 3mdeb-secpack, repository.
+After receiving the new key, typically encrypted with your employee key which should be already present in 3mdeb-secpack repository `keys/employees-keys` directory, please follow these steps to share the public part of new release key by adding it to 3mdeb-secpack repository.

 * Decrypt new key